fatihdumanli/NPrismy/README.md

 public EntityTable<AbstractPerson> People { get; set; }
  ```

 > NOTE: NPrismy assumes `dbo` is the schema name as default.
-Use this specification only your table schema is different from `dbo`.
+Use this specification only if your table schema is different from `dbo`.
 ***

 ### Specifying primary key